Brainchip-Inc/akida_examples/doc/user_guide/cnn2snn.rst

 The CNN2SNN toolkit offers a turnkey solution to quantize a model: the `quantize <../api_reference/cnn2snn_apis.html#cnn2snn.quantize>`_ function.
-It replaces the neural Keras layers (Conv2D, SeparableConv2D and Dense) and the ReLU layers with custom CNN2SNN layers, which are quantization-aware derived versions of the base Keras layer types.
+It replaces the neural Keras layers (Conv2D, SeparableConv2D and Dense) and the ReLU layers with custom CNN2SNN layers, which are Quantization Aware derived versions of the base Keras layer types.
 The obtained quantized model is still a Keras model with a mix of CNN2SNN quantized layers (QuantizedReLU, QuantizedDense, etc.) and standard Keras layers (BatchNormalization, MaxPool2D,